MeDKouk/islamportal/atheism-and-morality.md

 [^8]: Will M. Gervais - Everything Is Permitted?
 People Intuitively Judge Immorality as Representative of Atheists [Abstract]

 [^9]: Will M. Gervais - Everything Is Permitted?
-People Intuitively Judge Immorality as Representative of Atheists
+People Intuitively Judge Immorality as Representative of Atheists [Experiment 1 - Results]

-[^10]: Will M. Gervais - Everything Is Permitted?
-People Intuitively Judge Immorality as Representative of Atheists
+[^10]: David Benatar - Better Never to Have Been: The Harm of Coming Into Existence [2 - Why Coming into Existence is Always (Other Asymmetrics (p.50))]

-[^11]: David Benatar - Better Never to Have Been: The Harm of Coming Into Existence [2 - Why Coming into Existence is Always (Other Asymmetrics (p.50))]
+[^11]: Landon Schnabel - Secularism and Fertility Worldwide [Abstract]